Boating & Yachting - Buying & Selling

 In the same way as one would take care buying a car, the caveat emptor principle applies equally when buying a boat.
 The safest way to proceed, if you are not a confirmed boat person, is to take somebody with you who is.
 You should check all the mechanical elements, check for body damage, and request a test drive before you part with any of your hard-earned cash.

 It may well be that you are trading in a boat against your new purchase, so an element of haggling will be involved.
-If you are a first-time buyer, you can still edge the asking price down, depending on how you are paying.
-The cash purchaser, in the main, calls the tune.
-If you are financing your deal, you have less of a leg to stand on.
+If you are a first-time buyer, you can still edge the asking price down, as many owners can be keen to sell.

 advertisementBuying & Selling